bsdinis/kvtracer/README.md

 # kvtracer

 Dummy YCSB client to record all the workload operations in a trace file, and convert them to simple key-value GET/PUT operation to be used by some other benchmark tools.

+This repository was "forked" from a subdirectory of the [imembench](https://github.com/ryanphuang/imembench).

 ## Usage
 To compile the kvtracer module ,